Why You Need A Switchboard Upgrade

 Faulty Switchboard = Electrical Fires

-In some instances, when the fire starts at the back of the fuse board, a draft will carry the fire up the wall cavity into the roof where it can grow into a devastating house fire.
+In some instances, when the electrical fire starts at the back of the fuse board, a draft will carry the fire up the wall cavity into the roof where it can grow into a devastating house fire.

-Comply With Australian Electrical Standards
+Compliance With Australian Electrical System Standards

 Keep Up With Demand